 As we age, our eyesight often deteriorates.
 Seniors may have difficulty seeing even in the best circumstances.
 Low lighting can cause fall risks.
-Therefore, it’s crucial to have adequate lighting everywhere, but particularly in small, difficult to maneuver areas like the bathroom.
+Therefore, it’s crucial to have adequate lighting everywhere, particularly in small, difficult to maneuver areas like the bathroom.

 You might consider adding task lighting in various spaces.
-For example, a light around the mirror is beneficial for styling hair, applying makeup, and even providing ambient lighting when you choose to extinguish the overhead lights.
+For example, a light around the mirror is beneficial for styling hair, applying makeup, and even providing ambient lighting when you extinguish the overhead lights.
 If your shower is particularly dark, you might consider a small, waterproof light in that area to help keep you or your loved ones safe in the shower.